 • Board and Committee charters

-• Statement of Corporate Intent and Business Plan; and
+• Statement of Corporate Intent and Business Plan;

 • Recent Board and Committee meeting minutes.